Hi, I’m Sophie! I’m a Nashville-based musician, artist, and naturalist.

 wood forget-me-not (Myosotis sylvatica)

 “Donejakue Bidea” is the name for the Camino de Santiago in the Basque language.
-Most of the trail markers in Basque Country said “Donejakue Bidea” first and then “Camino de Santiago” second or not at all.
+Most of the trail markers in Basque Country said “Donejakue Bidea” first and then “Camino de Santiago” underneath or not at all.

 Above: European columbine (Aquilegia vulgaris)